atomjump/medimageserv/README.md

 Click the large icon to start taking photos.

 Enter the patient id in the box at the top, specific to each photo.
-Note: #tags will allocate a directory (TBC this will create another subdirectory inside your directory). eg.
+Note: #tags will allocate a directory (this will create another subdirectory inside your directory.
+This feature is to be completed.). eg.
 ```
 #elderly Fred
 ```